Emergency Room Manager

 How much experience in years and education must an ER nurse have to assist in major ER surgeries.
 And do they work on set trauma teams under the same Doctor each time?
 What is the chain of command in an ER?

-Asked by Rissa over 9 years ago
+Asked by Rissa almost 10 years ago

 Hi, I have heard by the media that most hospitals are full but have also heard this is a total lie and most are not that full.
 What is it really?